Powering nonprofit collaborations.

 What type of funding is available from Austin Together?

-READINESS ASSESSMENT AND FEASIBILITY GRANT to evaluate high-level feasibility of a collaboration and high-level initial analysis on fit, budgets, impact etc. by convening key parties and retaining outside experts as needed.
+READINESS ASSESSMENT AND EXPLORATION to evaluate high-level feasibility of a collaboration and high-level initial analysis on fit, budgets, impact etc. by convening key parties and retaining outside experts as needed.
 The Readiness Assessment can help nonprofits learn about various partnership options, clarify what they want from (and can bring to) a collaboration, and examine their readiness to engage in a strategic restructuring exploration.
 A Readiness Assessment is an important part of preparing for a successful collaboration.

 PLANNING GRANT to support one-time costs associated with activities to assess, negotiate, and design a formal implementation plan, timeline, and business model for the collaboration.
 Planning Grants may be used to pay for external facilitators, consultants and/or staff time.